stuart-rickard/penguin-xp/README.md

-# PENGUIN PLANNER
+# PENGUIN-XP PLANNER

 ## Purpose

-The purpose of this project is to build a full-stack-web-application where users can easily find a time when a group of people can get together.
-This site is built completely from scratch and is deployed to Heroku.
-The application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-It also utilizes SendGrid, a cloud-based SMTP (Simple Mail Transfer Protocol) provider that sends emails withoug having to maintain email servers.
+An app for polling friends in order to set up an event.

 ## Requirements

-MySQL server if installed locally, or JawsDB if deploying to Heroku
+MySQL server if installed locally, or JawsDB if deploying to Heroku.
+SendGrid

 ## Installation and Usage